National School Bus Safety Week

 CSEA is a leader in advocating for student safety in California, including sponsoring the 1968 law that requires all buses to carry the "Stop when Red Lights Flash" sign.

 CSEA is proud to represent more than 8,500 school bus drivers and other transportation workers.
 These dedicated employees ensure that school buses remain the safest form of transportation in America.
-According to the National Safety Council, school buses are 172 times safer then the family car.
+According to the National Safety Council, school buses are 172 times safer than the family car.

 School Transportation Professionals